DaniGuardiola/rpc-anywhere/README.md

 <details>
 <summary><b>Why should I use RPC Anywhere?</b></summary>

-> While there are many RPC libraries out there, most of them are tied to a specific transport layer, too opinionated, too simple, or not type-safe.
+> While there are some really great RPC libraries out there, many of them are focused in a specific use-case, and come with trade-offs like being tied to a specific transport layer, very opinionated, very simple, or not type-safe.
 >
 > Because of this, many people end up creating their own RPC implementations, "reinventing the wheel" over and over again.
-[In a Twitter poll, over 75% of respondents said they had done it at some point.](https://x.com/daniguardio_la/status/1735854964574937483?s=20)
+[In a Twitter poll, over 75% of respondents said they had done it at some point.](https://x.com/daniguardio_la/status/1735854964574937483?s=20) You've probably done it too!
 >
 > By contrast, RPC Anywhere is designed to be the last RPC library you'll ever need.
 The features of a specific RPC (schema, requests, messages, etc.) are completely decoupled from the transport layer, so you can set it up and forget about it.
 >
-> In fact, you can replace the transport layer at any time, and the RPC will keep working exactly the same way.
+> In fact, you can replace the transport layer at any time, and the RPC will keep working exactly the same way (except that messages will travel through different means).
 >
-> RPC Anywhere manages to be flexible without sacrificing type safety or ergonomics.
+> RPC Anywhere manages to be flexible and simple without sacrificing robust type safety or ergonomics.
 It's also well-tested and packs a lot of features in a very small footprint.
 >
 > If you're missing a feature, feel free to open an issue!
 The goal is to make RPC Anywhere the best RPC library out there.